 Welcome to Baystateroads.org

 Welcome to the Baystate Roads Program.
-Established in 1986, the Baystate Roads Program is a cooperative effort of the Federal Highway Administration, Massachusetts Executive Office of Transportation, and the University of Massachusetts Amherst.
+Established in 1986, the Baystate Roads Program is a cooperative effort of the Federal Highway Administration, Massachusetts Department of Transportation, and the University of Massachusetts Amherst.
 The program provides technology transfer assistance to all communities in the Commonwealth of Massachusetts under the direction of Program Manager, Christopher J. Ahmadjian.